bobf/web_fetch/README.md

 Only `url` is required.
 The default HTTP method is `GET`.

-Anything assigned to `custom` will be returned with the final result (available by calling `#custom` on the result).
+Anything assigned to `custom` will be returned with the final response (available by calling `#custom` on the response).
 This may be useful if you need to tag each request with your own custom identifier, for example.
 Anything you assign here will have no bearing whatsoever on the HTTP request.

 If you prefer to build a request from a hash, you can call `WebFetch::Request.from_hash`